BDC Hamburger Icon

 Bottom LineBottom line

 Contact management is a crucial CRM feature.
 The best CRM platforms let you manage all prospects and contacts in a central location.
-They also support contact segmentation, making searching and connecting with specific target audiences easier.
+They also support contact segmentation, making it easier to search for and connect with specific target audiences

-Contact management includes gathering and adding more customer data to a contact’s record to improve your marketing strategy.
+Contact management involves gathering and adding detailed customer data to a contact’s record to improve your marketing strategy.
 Detailed data fosters better customer relationships because you can tailor interactions based on the person’s expectations, previous interactions and other information.

-Lead management is another crucial CRM feature that helps sales teams follow up with potential customers based on several factors, including demographic, financial and psychographic.
+Lead management is another crucial CRM feature that helps sales teams follow up with potential customers based on several factors, including demographic, financial and psychographic data.

 Lead management improves a sales team’s efficiency and productivity by using lead scoring to focus on warmer prospects who are more likely to turn into customers.